 Commercial flooring trends

 At least that was the case yesterday.
-Modern advancement in commercial flooring is making design more accessible, with interesting textures, patterns, shape and color options.
+Modern advancement in commercial flooring is making the design more accessible, with interesting textures, patterns, shapes and colour options.
 The best part is that these improvements come without sacrificing performance.

 The old (safe) guard

-For decades, the go-to flooring in the commercial industry has been monotone 12’’*12’’ tiles-not exactly awe-inspiring.
+For decades, the go-to flooring in the commercial industry has been monotone 12’’x12’’ tiles-not exactly awe-inspiring.
 There were three main reasons for using these tiles:

 - They were virtually indestructible.